rb-builder/rishabh.github.io/_posts/database-internals/2025-02-21-apache-iceberg-internals-part-1.md

 ---
-title: "Apache Iceberg Internals - Part 1"
+title: "Apache Iceberg Internals Part 1 - Metadata Evolution"
 author: Rishabh Bhatia
 categories: [database-internals]
 tags: distributed systems database internals swe dive deep academic software engineering design iceberg architecture
 date: 2025-02-21 10:00:00 -0700
 ---

-This blog dives deep into the internal workings of Apache Iceberg.
+This is first part of iceberg series where I dive deep into the internal workings of Apache Iceberg.
+In this blog we will understand the architecture/specification of iceberg table format.
+We will go over different iceberg write formats such as Merge On Read, Copy On Write with detailed examples.

 ## Prerequisite
-This blog is useful to you if you understand table formats, data warehouses, and data lakes.
+This blog is useful to you if you have basic understanding of table formats, and data lakes.

 ## What is Apache Iceberg?
 Apache Iceberg is an open table format that provides a set of APIs for managing large analytic datasets.
 It was